jaeyk/regression-analysis-with-time-series-data/README.md

 ### 3.3.
 Correct standard errors

 So far, we have examined how the reduced treatment (reduced budget) influenced the DV.
-In this section, I focus on the first half of the previous analysis: the relationship between the increasing budget and the increasing organizational fouding rate.
-We saw that they are correlated but is the relationship statisticall significant?
-In Figure 7, we saw that the regression coefficients are all overzero.
+In this subsection, I focus on the first half of the previous analysis: the relationship between the increasing budget and the increasing organizational fouding rate.
+We saw that they are correlated, but is the relationship statisticall significant?
+In Figure 7, we saw that the regression coefficients are all over zero before the intervention.
 However, the confidence intervals are wide and close to zero.
-To check that, I ran the model with the subset of the data that included observations up to the year 1980.
+To check statistical significance, I ran the model with the subset of the data that included observations up to the year 1980.
 Then, I employed various methods to calculate corrrect standard errors.

 - Heteroskedasticity: I ran studentized Breusch-Pagan test to check the presence of heteroskedasticity.
+This is problem because OLS assumes constant variance (homoscedasticity).
+Otherwise, p-values become instable.
 The null hypothesis of the test is the the variance of residuals is constant (homoscedasticity).
 The p-vaue of the test result is 0.04.
 Thus, we reject the null hypothesis.
 - Autocorrelation: Autocorrelation test (ACF) (Figure 8) shows the correlation between the time series and its lagged values.
 It appears none of the correlation coefficients are statistically significant.
-Thus, we worry about heteroskedasticity but not autocorrelation.
+I also ran the Durbin-Watson test, which checks the autocorrelation of residuals.
+The test fails to reject the null hypothesis.
+Therefore, we worry about heteroskedasticity but not autocorrelation.

 ![](https://github.com/jaeyk/analyzing-asian-american-latino-civic-infrastructure/blob/master/outputs/acf_test.png)